Angela Holt (Mindwell Therapy) PGDip, MBACP

 29A Water Lane

 Coming to therapy, especially for the first time, can be a daunting experience.
-You may not know what to expect or how you are going to be received.
-Well, that’s how I feel writing this section about me!
+You may not know what to expect or how you are going to be received or what will be involved.
+But it is an important first step in changing your life or your relationship.

 For your therapy to work, a trusting and genuine relationship between us is essential.
 So as our sessions will focus on you, it feels only right that I first tell you a little about myself and how I work.
-I hope that this will help you to decide whether I am the right therapist for you.
+I hope that this will help you to decide whether you would like to contact me to explore further whether I am the right therapist for you.

 What I can do for you

-I will offer you time just for you, in a safe and confidential space, where you have the opportunity to think and talk about yourself and your concerns in a way that you often can’t do with family, friends or colleagues.
+I will offer you time just for you, in a safe and confidential space, where you have the opportunity to think and talk about yourself, your relationship and your concerns in a way that you often can’t do with family, friends or colleagues.

 I will accept you, not judge you.
 I will listen empathically to what matters to you and what you wish to change.
 I will offer the right amount of challenge to help you gain insight.
 You will find that by my acting as a mirror to reflect yourself back, you are able to gain greater clarity in your thoughts and feelings.
-Together we will work towards improving your well-being, in a manner and pace to suit you, and empower you to make the changes you want in your life.
+Together we will work towards improving your individual well-being, or that of your relationship, in a manner and pace to suit you, and empower you to make the changes you want in your life.

 Areas of experience